openstack/glance-specs/specs/kilo/semver-support.rst

 and remove it from glance codebase aftwerwards.
-If the maintainer of the library does not accept this functionality (or if we decide to add support for more versioning notations later) then this code may be transferred to some common openstack library, such as Oslo.
+If the maintainer of the library does not accept this functionality (or if we decide to add support for more versioning notations later) then this code may be transferred to some common OpenStack library, such as Oslo.

 After this feature is implemented we should continue the work to add support for other versioning schemas, such as pep440, Linux Compatible Semantic